Michiaki16/Django_Todo-list/README.md

-# 🗒️ Django Todo List
+# 🗒️ Fullstack To Do List Using Django

 A simple task management web app built using Django.
 Users can create, update, delete, and view their to-do items.
 Includes user authentication to ensure tasks are personalized per user.